shakirck/Terraform-HA-Drupal-in-AWS/README.md

 ```
 ### Access Drupal Site

-Your drupal website can be  accessed from  your-domain.com
+Your drupal website can be  accessed from  your-domain.com 3-5 mins after deploying.

 ### Destroy Environment